shragvis/BSE_Smart-Mirror_Portfolio/index.md

 ﻿# Smart Mirror
 The smart mirror is a mirror where you can not only look at yourself but have it display different information on the screen such as the date, time, weather, to-do lists, or even have it play music!
-A monitor behind the mirror enables information to be displayed onto the mirror.
+A monitor, which is run by Raspberry Pi sits behind the mirror and enables information to be displayed onto the screen.
 I used React to program and customize information on the mirror.

 | **Engineer** | **School** | **Area of Interest** | **Grade** |
 |:--:|:--:|:--:|:--:|